Marcus LeVesseur: Ultimate Fighting Championship

-In April 2012 it was reported that LeVesseur had signed a four-fight deal with the UFC.
+In April 2012, LeVesseur signed a four-fight deal with the UFC.
 He made his debut as a replacement for Aaron Riley against Cody McKenzie on May 15, 2012 at UFC on Fuel TV: Korean Zombie vs. Poirier.
 He lost the fight via submission in the first round.

 LeVesseur defeated Carlo Prater on October 5, 2012 at UFC on FX 5 via split decision.

 LeVesseur was expected to face Michael Chiesa on December 8, 2012 at UFC on Fox 5, replacing an injured Rafaello Oliveira.
 However, the week of the event, Chiesa was forced out of the bout with LeVesseur with an undisclosed illness and the bout was scrapped altogether.
 Then on the day of the weigh-ins for the event, Tim Means was forced from his bout with Abel Trujillo after sustaining a head injury caused by a fall in a hotel sauna and LeVesseur stepped up to face Trujillo.
 He lost the fight via TKO in the second round and was subsequently released from the promotion.